Updated: November 2020

-Our SEN Information Report – which is part of Durham County Council’s Local Offer – provides details about how we support children and young people with Special Educational Needs in our school.
+As part of the Durham County Council’s Local Offer, our SEND Information Report provides details about how we support children and young people with Special Educational Needs in our school.

-At St Helen Auckland Community Primary School we are committed to the equal inclusion of all pupils in all areas of school life.
+At St Helen Auckland Primary School, provision for children with additional needs is at the heart of the ethos of our school.
+We are committed to the equal inclusion of all pupils in all areas of school life.
 We recognise the diverse and individual needs of all of our pupils and take into account the additional support required by those children with Special Educational Needs (SEN).
 We recognise that all pupils are entitled to a quality of provision that will enable them to achieve their potential.
 We believe in positive intervention, removing barriers to learning, raising expectations and levels of achievement and working in partnership with other agencies in order to provide a positive educational experience for all our pupils including those with a special educational need or disability.

 We aim to provide a safe and caring learning environment where all of the children can enjoy learning, experience success, increase their self-respect and aspire to reach their full potential.
 Children are at the heart of our school and we take great pride in developing our pupils to be the best that they can be.